Telethon Man

 Actual footage of me making the donation.

 And then I was trotting back home, dazed at what had just happened.
 I wondered if any of the kids from school had cable TV at their houses and saw me?
 My grandparents had just got cable — had my grandma been watching?
-Aunt Louise and Uncle Ted maybe?
+Aunt Lucille and Uncle Ted maybe?

 It must have been a week or so later that my mother, entering the house from the front porch with the day’s mail in hand, shouted all three of my names — Michael Wayne Carmody!!!
 My mind raced in a vain attempt to conjure up any potential reason she might have to be cross with me.
 I slunk into the living room, wary.